Susmita-Dey/Shrinkly/README.md

-# URL Shortener
+# Shrinkly
-URL Shortener is a full-stack MongoDB project where you can shorten long links.
+Shrinkly is a full-stack MongoDB project where you can shorten long links.
 This tool is mostly used by content creators and also by developers.

 This is something similar to [bit.ly](https://bit.ly/).